If this is it for Anthony Barr, he should be appreciated - Bring Me The News

 There will be far less discussion about Anthony Barr likely playing his last game as a Viking.

-Barr’s contract is up after this year and it isn’t realistic to think that a new regime will be looking to pour cap space into a a 30-yaer-old linebacker with persistent knee issues.
+Barr’s contract is up after this year and it isn’t realistic to think that a new regime will be looking to pour cap space into a a 30-year-old linebacker with persistent knee issues.

 The first draft pick of the Zimmer era leaving the same time as Zimmer is apropos but it doesn’t feel like there is much nostalgia or reflection concerning Barr.
 It isn’t quite don’t-let-the-door-hit-you but it isn’t thanks-for-the-memories either.